 Exam Results

-Once again we are proud to celebrate the success of our all students in their Level 2 (GCSE, Level 1/2 Vocational Award, OCR Cambridge National Certificate, BTEC First Award and BTEC Tech Award) and Level 3 (A Level, BTEC and OCR Cambridge Technical) qualifications.
-Our Year 11 students have worked extremely hard over the course of two years and as a result of their success they are able to embark upon the next stage in their education, many returning to our Sixth Form, some beginning apprenticeships and some pursuing further vocational study.
+Once again, we are proud to celebrate the success of our all students in their Level 2 (GCSE, Level 1/2 Vocational Award, OCR Cambridge National Certificate, BTEC First Award and BTEC Tech Award) and Level 3 (A Level, BTEC and OCR Cambridge Technical) qualifications.
+Our Year 11 students have worked extremely hard over the course of two years and as a result of their success they are able to embark upon the next stage in their education, some returning to our Sixth Form, some beginning apprenticeships and some pursuing further vocational study.
 Our Year 13 students have gained the qualifications they need to pursue university courses, degree-level apprenticeships or to gain successful employment with accredited training.

 Performance tables will be published, as normal, this year and the usual Progress 8 (for Year 11) will be published in due course.
-The Department for Education have said that progress measures will not be published in Key Stage 5, so the value-added measure will not be available.

 Key Stage 4